EdmundGoodman/Warwick_modelling/writeup/writeup.md

 ### Software engineering

+#### Model design process

+TODO: Add diagram from [book](file:///C:/Users/egood/Downloads/Testing%20and%20Validation%20of%20Computer%20Simulation%20Models%20Principles,%20Methods%20and%20Applications%20by%20David%20J.%20Murray-Smith%20(auth.)%20(z-lib.org).pdf) pg 21

+TODO: Add photo of some of our paper diagrams during the design phase

+TODO: Add discussion of previous versions, and improvements across them

 #### Automated testing

 Whilst testing strategies and reasoning for testing are discussed in the "Testing and validation" section, the implementation of the testing is a point of interest in its own right.
 We used the `unittest` module in Python to implement tests for the source code.